Critical growth double phase problems: the local case and a Kirchhoff type case: Introduction

-Condition \eqref{2} is needed to prove the estimate \eqref{4} in the next section, which in turn is crucial to show that the weak solution of the problem to which a (PS)$_{\beta}$ sequence weakly converges up to a subsequence is non-zero (cf. the proof of Proposition \ref{Proposition 3}).
-The term of growth $(s-1)$ is meant to be a subcritical perturbation of the critical part of the nonlinearity, and the condition \eqref{eq:hp-on-c} is needed to prove its subcriticality when $s\ge p^*$ (cf. Proposition \ref{prop:subcritical} below).
+for some constant $C>0$ when $s \ge p^\ast$.
+The critical term $\mu |u|^{p^\ast - 2}\, u + b(x)\, |u|^{q^\ast - 2}\, u$ in the nonlinearity $f$ reflects the structure of the sharp conjugate of $\A$.
+The need for assumption \eqref{2} in this paper is essentially technical, we use that $a$ is positive on the support of $b$ to reduce ourselves to the classical Sobolev spaces for which many inequalities are available for modulars and the explicit expression of the extremal functions for the Sobolev inequalities in $\mathbb R^N$ are known.
+More precisely, \eqref{2} is needed to prove the estimate \eqref{1000}, which in turn is crucial to showing that the weak solution of problem \eqref{1} to which a (PS)$_{\beta}$ sequence converges weakly is nonzero (see the proof of Proposition \ref{Proposition 3}).
+The term of growth $|u|^{s-1}$ is a subcritical perturbation of the critical part of the nonlinearity, and condition \eqref{eq:hp-on-c} is needed to prove its subcriticality when $s\ge p^\ast$ (see Proposition \ref{prop:subcritical}).

+Unlike in the classical Brezis-Nirenberg problem, a threshold for compactness for the energy functional associated with problem \eqref{1} cannot be found in a closed form.
+Moreover, there is no closed form formula for the maximum energy on a ray starting from the origin, which makes it rather delicate to show that the mountain pass level is below the compactness threshold.
+These new difficulties that problem \eqref{1} presents are due to the inhomogeneity of the double phase operator.